manqingzhou/manqingzhou.github.io/_posts/2020-01-08-machine-learning.md

 Outputs are categorical and inputs are anything.
 Goal is to select correct class(label) for new inputs.The simplest case is a choice between 1 and 0.
 <img src="https://manqingzhou.github.io/img/posts/simple-classification.png" alt="0 or 1" align="center"/>
 Here, I need to address the difference between classification and regression .
 In the latter case, outputs are continnuous.
 But the goal is similar which is to predict outputs accurately for new inputs.
 We can use it to predict the price of astock in 6 months time.
-Before we dig into those complicated classification models, I want to list few examples where we can use those models.
+Before we dig into those complicated classification models, I want to list few examples where we can use those models and what we need to do before throwing bunch of stuff into our models.
 To start off, imagine predict whether a patient has cancer or not.
 Also, we can check if it is going to rain tomorrow based on temperature, humidity etc. The graph below is a vivid demonstration of inputs and outputs(matrix).

 <img src="/img/posts/feature.png" alt="input and output" align="center"/>
+Once we got a feature matrix, the following question is how to normalize features.
+This is because most of clssifiers calculate the distance between two points.

+There are some ways to scale the range of a feature.
+The one I typically used is Min-max normalization

 ## Model fitting and selection